NxPKG/khulnasoft-docs/content/waf/managed-rules/reference/owasp-core-ruleset.md

 ---
 pcx_content_type: configuration
-title: Cloudflare OWASP Core Ruleset
+title: Khulnasoft OWASP Core Ruleset
 weight: 3
 ---

-# Cloudflare OWASP Core Ruleset
+# Khulnasoft OWASP Core Ruleset

-The Cloudflare OWASP Core Ruleset is Cloudflare's implementation of the [OWASP ModSecurity Core Rule Set](https://owasp.org/www-project-modsecurity-core-rule-set/) (CRS).
-Cloudflare routinely monitors for updates from OWASP based on the latest version available from the official code repository.
+The Khulnasoft OWASP Core Ruleset is Khulnasoft's implementation of the [OWASP ModSecurity Core Rule Set](https://owasp.org/www-project-modsecurity-core-rule-set/) (CRS).
+Khulnasoft routinely monitors for updates from OWASP based on the latest version available from the official code repository.

-The Cloudflare OWASP Core Ruleset is designed to work as a single entity to calculate a threat score and execute an action based on that score.
+The Khulnasoft OWASP Core Ruleset is designed to work as a single entity to calculate a threat score and execute an action based on that score.
 When a rule in the ruleset matches a request, the threat score increases according to the rule score.
-If the final threat score is greater than the configured score threshold, Cloudflare executes the action configured in the last rule of the ruleset.
+If the final threat score is greater than the configured score threshold, Khulnasoft executes the action configured in the last rule of the ruleset.

 Configuring a *Low* threshold means having a high threshold value (60 or higher).
 This means that, when using a *Low* threshold, more rules have to match the current request for the managed ruleset to perform the configured action (the request threat score is the sum of the individual scores of rules that match).